 Board of Directors

 The Memorial Union is a not-for-profit corporation governed by a Board of Directors.
-The Vice President for Student Affairs serves as the President of the Memorial Union Board of Directors and conducts the board meetings.
+The Executive Vice President of Operations and Economic Development serves as the President of the Memorial Union Board of Directors and conducts the board meetings.
 The board consists of faculty, students and administrators.

 The Emporia State University Memorial Union is the community center of the university for students, faculty, staff, alumni, and guests.
 The Union is a vital part of the educational and social life of the university and the greater Emporia community.
 As an integral part of the university, and in partnership with the city of Emporia, the Union serves as a unifying force, cultivating enduring regard for, and loyalty to, Emporia State University.